CaptThomas/speedcoin/README.md

 # Mining
 To start mining, make sure speedcoin.conf is probably installed into your speedcoin folder in AppData and execute mine.bat to start mining.

+# Wallets
+The pre-compiled wallet code for both Windows and Linux can be found under the releases.
+Please not that releases may be updated, so always download the newest one.
+The executables will be found under each version.